yandex-cloud/docs/en/datalens/overview.md

 {% if audience == "internal" %}

-Access to ChartEditor is [restricted](editor/index.md) for external employees.
+Access to СhartEditor is [restricted](editor/index.md) for external employees.

 {% endif %}